Blog Archive: Flamingos

 It's another flamingo baby boom!
 Learn about how flamingos are doing in Spain.

-Birdorable American Flamingo
+Birdorable Flamingo T-Shirts & Gifts

 T-Shirt Tuesday: Flamingo Edition

 First up is our brand new I Love Flamingos t-shirt, featuring a cartoon American Flamingo standing where the heart or word love should be.
+The letter I in Flamingos is dotted with a tiny heart to emphasize the flamingo love!

 Next up is another shirt featuring the American Flamingo.
 This species is the official bird of the Bahamas.
+The design has the flamingo standing before the flag of the Bahamas.

 Finally, Flamboyance made its debut a few months ago.
 This shirt features all of the flamingo species in the world in a mixed flock.
 The collective noun for flamingo is -- you guessed it -- Flamboyance.